Global Cultural History

 Peter Burke is a Life Fellow and Emeritus Professor of Cultural History at Emmanuel College, University of Cambridge, UK.

 Professor Burke has published extensively on the cultural and social history of Europe.
 His research interests include the history of the Renaissance, the history of historical thought and writing, and the social history of language and knowledge.
 He has also explored the relation between history and neighbouring disciplines, including anthropology, sociology, geography, and psychology.
 Professor Burke has published more than 30 books, including The Italian Renaissance (1972), Popular Culture in Early Modern Europe (1978), The Fabrication of Louis XIV (1992), The Art of Conversation (1993), A Social History of Knowledge (2000), Eyewitnessing (2000), What is Cultural History?
-(2004), and Languages and Communities in Early Modern Europe (2004).
-His work has been translated into 28 languages.
+(2004), Languages and Communities in Early Modern Europe (2004), and Exiles and Expatriates in the History of Knowledge, 1500–2000 (2017).
+His work has been translated into more than 30 languages.

 Anne Gerritsen (University of Warwick)